Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 • polycyclic aromatic hydrocarbons (PAHs)

-increase the risk of developing laryngeal cancer later on.
+increase the risk of developing laryngeal cancer later in life.
 Some occupational groups come into contact with these toxic substances.
-In older houses, asbestos cement panels may also be installed, increasing the risk of cancer for residents.
+Older houses may also contain asbestos cement panels, which increase the risk of cancer for residents.

 Symptoms of laryngeal cancer

-The symptoms of laryngeal cancer depend on the section of the larynx where the tumour forms.
+The symptoms of laryngeal cancer depend on where the tumor forms on the larynx.

-In the early stages of vocal cord carcinoma, sufferers are often hoarse and have to clear their throat.
-Therefore, this form of cancer can be diagnosed well at an early stage.
+In the early stages of vocal cord cancer, those affected are often hoarse and have to clear their throat.
+This form of cancer can therefore be diagnosed at an early stage.

-Other signs of laryngeal cancer are constant scratching in the throat and a chronic cough.
-In the subsequent period, there are also clearly audible breathing sounds and shortness of breath.
+Other signs of laryngeal cancer are persistent scratchiness in the throat and a chronic cough.
+This is followed by clearly audible breathing noises and shortness of breath.

-Supraglottic tumours can usually only be detected at a late stage.
-The sufferers
+Supraglottic tumors can usually only be detected at a late stage.
+The patients

 • have a foreign body sensation ("lump") in the throat

-Laryngeal tumours located below the glottis (glottis) make themselves known in the form of
+Laryngeal tumors locatedbelow the glottis (glottis) manifest themselves in the form of

-Hoarseness lasting longer than 3 weeks without a recognisable other cause (sore throat) can indicate laryngeal cancer.
-If you have these symptoms, please contact an ear, nose and throat specialistas soon as possible.
+Hoarseness lasting longer than 3 weeks without any other recognizable cause (sore throat) may indicate laryngeal cancer.
+If you have these symptoms, please contact an ear, nose and throat specialist as soon as possible.

 Advanced laryngeal cancer presents with less specific signs such as